Mohammed0192/SQL-UK-Student-Exclusions-analysis/README.md

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
+The companies main database structure as seen below consists of two tables: table1, table2, with a total row count of over 400,000 records.
 A description of each table is as follows:
 - **Table 1:** Exclusions data table which includes information on number of permanent exclusions 'perm_excl' and the identity indicators of students (e.g. ethnicity, age and free school meal eligibility) across time and region.
 - **Table 2:** Workforce Data table showing teaching assistant numbers, headcount of teaching assistants and the number of schools across time and region